Scott A. Wyatt

 All At Risk (2004) [8:57]

-video presentation with electroacoustic music designed for 8-channel performance
+video presentation with electroacoustic music designed for 8-channel performance.

 All At Risk attempts to share some of the feelings I had when recently reading email messages from a news correspondent friend who had been sent to Iraq to cover ongoing events there.
 The email was sent to his family who, in-turn, shared it with me.
 I have left out the much more graphic moments as I feel the excess gore, pain and suffering would detract from the basic message of this piece.
 The stress and overall sense of helplessness I felt when reading his email, along with a better sense of the amount of danger that those in Iraq face on a minute-by-minute basis, is what motivated the creation of this work.
 I wish to express my appreciation to ABC News correspondent Brian Rooney and his family for sharing his email, and to John Ritz for his help with video editing.

-Risky Business a tribute to Nikola Tesla (2008) [9:12]
+Risky Business: a tribute to Nikola Tesla (2008) [9:12]

 composition for electroacoustic music with live Continuum performance and two Tesla Coils composed by Mark Smart and Scott A. Wyatt.

-Continuum performer, Mark Smart
+- Continuum performer, Mark Smart

-Live mixing, Scott A. Wyatt
+- Live mixing, Scott A. Wyatt

-Tesla Coil control hardware and software design, Steve Ward
+- Tesla Coil control hardware and software design, Steve Ward

-Technical assistance and Tesla Coil expertise, Terry Blake and Jeff Larson Continuum design, Lippold Haken
+- Technical assistance and Tesla Coil expertise, Terry Blake and Jeff Larson

 This piece begins with the brief comment from NY City’s Mayor Fiorello LaGuardia’s reading of the Eulogy to Nikola Tesla on January 10, 1943.
 Risky Business is a blend of studio realized electroacoustic music, live continuum performance, and live audio generated from the Tesla Coils both receiving a combination of audio and MIDI signals – combining the talents of the team.

-Time Mark (1983, ewciaws 2000) [8:43]
+Time Mark (1983, revised 2000) [8:43]

 composition for solo percussion with electroacoustic accompaniment